 (a) MCEs’ informational materials shall state that American Indians and Alaskan Natives enrolled in the MCEs may select an Indian health care provider (IHCP) that is participating as a primary care provider within the network of the MCE, insofar as the individual is otherwise eligible to receive primary care services from such IHCP and the IHCP has the capacity to provide primary care services to such American Indians and Alaskan Natives.

 (b) MCEs shall clearly explain to potential members that American Indians and Alaskan Natives enrolled in an MCE shall also be permitted to obtain primary care services covered under the contract between the state and MCE from out-of-network IHCPs from whom the enrollee is otherwise eligible to receive primary care services.
-Prior authorization to receive services from an IHCP may not be permitted solely based on criteria that the provider is an IHCP or out of network, and American Indians and Alaskan Natives may be referred by out-of-network IHCPs to a network provider without prior authorization or referral from a participating provider.
+American Indians and Alaskan Natives may be referred by out-of-network IHCPs to a network provider without prior authorization or referral from a participating provider.

 (6) MCEs’ informational materials for potential members in their service area shall meet the following language requirements: